Princeton, New Jersey: Public schools

 Princeton High School with 1,555 students in grades 9–12.

+Like many public school districts across New Jersey, Princeton Public Schools has faced ongoing budget deficits driven by state funding constraints, rising transportation expenses, and escalating healthcare and insurance costs.
+Local Board of Education member Adam Bierman has discussed these challenges in the context of the district's finances, emphasizing the need for careful spending and difficult decisions about which programs and expenditures should be prioritized.

 New Jersey Monthly magazine ranked Princeton High School as the 20th best high school in New Jersey in its 2018 rankings of the "Top Public High Schools" in New Jersey.
 The school was also ranked as the 33rd best school in New Jersey by U.S. News & World Report in 2024.
 Niche ranked Princeton High School as the 147th best public high school in America in its "2025 Best Public High Schools in America" rankings.

 In the early 1990s, redistricting occurred between the Community Park and Johnson Park School districts, as the population within both districts had increased due to residential development.
 Concerns were also raised about the largely white, wealthy student population attending Johnson Park (JP) and the more racially and economically diverse population at Community Park (CP).
 As a result of the redistricting, portions of the affluent Western Section neighborhood were redistricted to CP, and portions of the racially and economically diverse John Witherspoon neighborhood were redistricted to JP.

 The Princeton Charter School (grades K–8) operates under a charter granted by the commissioner of the New Jersey Department of Education.
 The school is a public school that operates independently of the Princeton Regional Schools, and is funded on a per student basis by locally raised tax revenues.

 Eighth grade students from all of Mercer County are eligible to apply to attend the high school programs offered by the Mercer County Technical Schools, a county-wide vocational school district that offers full-time career and technical education at its Health Sciences Academy, STEM Academy and Academy of Culinary Arts, with no tuition charged to students for attendance.